cjbassi/recover-youtube-videos/README.md

 ## Development

 Built with TypeScript, React, Redux, Redux Thunk, Go, and Postgres.
-Backend is deployed with Docker on Heroku and the frontend is hosted with GitHub Pages.
+Backend is deployed on AWS Lambda and the frontend is hosted with GitHub Pages.

-To run locally:

-- setup a Google Cloud Platform project with the YouTube API enabled
-- copy the API credentials to `backend/client_secrets.json`
-- setup the `.env` files with the `CLIENT_ID`
-- setup a local Postgres server:
-  - `docker run --name ryv-postgres -d -p 5432:5432 postgres`
-- start the React development server:
-  - `yarn; yarn start`
-- start the backend:
-  - `go run main.go`